-- 3.22 Care and support received outside of a Care Home setting and includes support in a person's own home or in other community based accommodation such as Supported Living, Day Care, Transport Services or Adult Placement Scheme. - 3.23 Respite care of less than 8 consecutive weeks is treated as a non-residential service for financial assessment purposes. - 3.24 The financial assessment for non-residential services will exclude the value of the property in-which the service user lives as their main or only home. - 3.25 Any additional property owned or partly owned by the client will be taken into account in the financial assessment.
+3.22 Care and support received outside of a Care Home setting and includes support in a person's own home or in other community based accommodation such as Supported Living, Day Care, Transport Services (including transport to an education provision e.g. adult education - that is NOT named within the Education Health and Care Plan (EHCP)) or Adult Placement Scheme.
+Transport services named within an EHCP are not chargeable under the ASC charging policy

+- 3.23 Respite care of less than 8 consecutive weeks is treated as a non-residential service for financial assessment purposes. - 3.24 The financial assessment for non-residential services will exclude the value of the property in-which the service user lives as their main or only home. - 3.25 Any additional property owned or partly owned by the client will be taken into account in the financial assessment.